Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Black holes in astrophysical environments

 where $M_{\rm halo}$ is the mass of the halo, $a_0$ its length scale and $M_{\rm halo}/a_0$ defines the halo compactness, there have been other configurations that have been constructed in an equivalent manner though they do not lead to an exact, but rather a numerical solution.
 The assumption of spherical symmetry, together with a Hernquist-inspired matter distribution

-where $M_\text{BH}$ is the mass of the primary central BH, leads to the geometry\footnote{Recently, it was shown in Ref. \cite{Fernandes:2025lon} that this, and other geometries following from the Einstein cluster construction, are also solutions to a particular vector-tensor theory, where the vector encodes the astrophysical environment.}
+with $M_\text{BH}$ the mass of the primary central BH, leads to the geometry\footnote{Recently, it was shown in Ref. \cite{Fernandes:2025lon} that this, and other geometries following from the Einstein cluster construction, are also solutions to a particular vector-tensor theory, where the vector encodes the astrophysical environment.}

 with